📣

 After checking the error messages in the log, you can refer to Cannot start tidb-server, Cannot start tikv-server, and Cannot start pd-server for further troubleshooting.

-ulimit is not big enough
+ulimit is not large enough

 root soft nofile 1000000 root hard nofile 1000000 root soft core unlimited root soft stack 10240